 NOAA reports that in 2005, the U.S. lost half of its coral reefs in the Caribbean in one year due to a massive bleaching event.
 Comparison of satellite data from the previous 20 years confirmed that thermal stress from the 2005 event was greater than the previous 20 years combined.
 Additionally, it appears not all bleaching events are due to warm water.
 In January 2010, cold water temperatures in the Florida Keys caused a coral bleaching event that resulted in some coral death, leading researchers to believe that extreme changes in ocean temperature increases and coral stress from other impacts may increase corals’ vulnerability to bleaching.

 Additionally, as carbon dioxide in the ocean increases, ocean pH decreases or becomes more acidic, a process called ocean acidification.
 With ocean acidification, corals cannot absorb the calcium carbonate they need to maintain their skeletons and the stony skeletons that support corals and reefs can dissolve.
-Already, ocean acidification has lowered the pH of the ocean by about 0.11 units (SCOR 2009).
-As the NSF relates, moving the ocean’s pH from 8.179 to a current pH of 8.069, which means the ocean is about 30% more acidic now than it was in 1751.
+Already, ocean acidification has lowered the pH of the ocean.
 If nothing is done to reduce carbon dioxide emissions into the atmosphere, ocean acidification will continue to increase and more and more corals will be damaged or destroyed.

 The consequences of coral bleaching and reef degradation include negative impacts to species composition and marine system health.
 Ecological impacts of coral bleaching events include: